-- the consolidated statement of financial position as at 31 December 2017 and 31 December 2016 - items from the consolidated statement of financial position as at 31 December 2017, - items in the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement for the period from 1 January 2017 to 31 December 2017.
+- items from the statement of financial position as at 31 December 2017, - items in the income statement, statement of comprehensive income, statement of changes in equity and cash flow statement for the period from 1 January 2017 to 31 December 2017.

-In connection with the implementation from 1 January 2018 of IFRS 9 replacing IAS 39, the Group took a decision to apply retrospectively the principles of classification, measurement and impairment through the adjustment of the opening balance sheet as at 1 Jan 2018, without adjusting comparative periods.
+In connection with the implementation from 1 January 2018 of IFRS 9 replacing IAS 39, the Bank took a decision to apply retrospectively the principles of classification, measurement and impairment through the adjustment of the opening balance sheet as at 1 Jan 2018, without adjusting comparative periods.